bafflerbach/test_software_carpentry/_episodes/02-Citrination.md

 > ## Activity: Introduction to Citrination
 >
 >1.
 Log in to [Citrination](https://citrination.com/).
 You will either need to create an account or you can use your Google log in.
-We recommend using either Chrome or Safari, as Citrination does not work well with FireFox and you’ll be missing some crucial data (this may be fixed).
+We recommend using either Chrome or Safari, as in the past Citrination has had some errors with FireFox and you may be missing some crucial data (this may be fixed).
 >
 >2.
 Create a data set in Citrination & create a data view using it ([Tutorial on uploading data to Citrination](https://youtu.be/g9DTHnIp1kQ))
 >    2.1.
 Click on the Add Data tab at the top in Citrination.
 Then select Create new dataset.